wongwill86/julia/doc/manual/metaprogramming.rst

      This condition is relaxed for incrementally-loaded precompiled modules to allow calling any function in the module.

-Alright, now that we have a better understanding for how generated functions work, let's use them to build some more advanced (and valid) functionality...
+Alright, now that we have a better understanding of how generated functions work, let's use them to build some more advanced (and valid) functionality...

 An advanced example